Staff training and professional development is available for

 In addition to joint courses, the services arrange professional training for their own staff.

-Centralised staff training is mostly free for participants.
-Any participation fees required are mentioned in the event page and are to be paid by the participant’s unit.
+Centralized staff training is mostly free for participants.
+Any participation fees required, are mentioned in the event page and are to be paid by the participant’s unit.

 Participation in non-Aalto training

 External seminars, conferences and courses are a central part of professional competence development for members of the Aalto community.
 Participation in external training is arranged with one’s supervisor.

 Aalto supports the self-directed development of its staff also through long-term coaching, with particular focus on areas that support our objectives to be at the cutting-edge of research and teaching worldwide.

 The support of self-directed continuing education may involve